dreth/dreth.github.io/blog/evaluate_crypto_projects/article.md

   - **Marketing**: Their marketing worked and brought lots of deposits over.

   - <span class="red">**Is this growth sustainable?**</span>: I doubt this past growth will necessarily transition into similarly fast future growth as Solana faces serious competition from a lot of different chains which serve its same intended purpose, which is to capture value from Ethereum.
 SOL tokens should face some sell pressure once investors decide to cash out significant portions of their tokens, which could possibly diminish retail investor confidence.
-Also, the several outages and recent [massive exploit to the Wormhole bridge](https://twitter.com/wormholecrypto/status/1489001949881978883?s=20&t=AQZK6rhQnCicF_am6QcCYg) have probably slowed down its unprecedented growth during 2021.
+Also, the several outages and recent [massive exploit to the Wormhole bridge](https://nitter.net/wormholecrypto/status/1489001949881978883?s=20&t=AQZK6rhQnCicF_am6QcCYg) have probably slowed down its unprecedented growth during 2021.
 Solana also has pretty much all the issues I described previously, **which it could definitely improve with time**.
 However, I just don't see this kind of crazy growth vs ETH continuing in full force in 2022 and beyond, especially now that SOL is not the tiny small marketcap token it was in July 2020.

 ![](assets/LUNABTC.png)
 <figcaption>LUNA's impressive performance vs BTC in 2021</figcaption>

 - <span class="lc">LUNA/BTC</span>: Holding LUNA (Terra's native token) has also been an absolutely spectacular investment as opposed to holding BTC or ETH.
 The Terra blockchain uses UST as its native token, a USD-pegged algorithmic stablecoin which is the main driver of growth of the ecosystem through a protocol called Anchor, which pays a consistent 20% on UST deposits.
 UST is backed by a basket of assets, in particular LUNA and a small portion of ETH and their staking rewards, however, the rewards backing UST *are not of 20%*, instead, the rewards are provided by a reserve of UST provided by investors.
 Additionally, not all the UST is fully collateralized.
 The growth of the ecosystem is great, but it may be unsustainable.
 This [twitter thread](https://nitter.net/AlgodTrading/status/1493900328655335424?s=20&t=fjlz5YVMUPlyZvKIaBPQEQ) by AlgodTrading and articles like [this one](https://cryptobriefing.com/can-terras-ust-hold-its-peg-cryptos-top-algorithmic-stablecoin-unpacked/) from cryptobriefing.com go into more detail about potential risks and sustainability of the UST stablecoin. so then why is LUNA performing so well?
 When will investors take profits? are these ponzinomics sustainable?
 No matter what, I still think LUNA's performance may continue for longer, but due to my personal risk tolerance, I don't usually get into projects whose sustainability I'm not 100% confident in.

 **Note:** I specifically analyzed the price action vs ETH and BTC of two NON-EVN chains, meaning these are not carbon-copies of the Ethereum blockchain or use the Ethereum Virtual Machine.
 That's because in my view, those chains are <span class="red">not innovative</span> and often use lies and deceptive statements around the argument that 'Ethereum is not fast enough' while they copy-paste Ethereum and change some parameters which would make the long-term growth of those chains completely unsustainable.
+Again, none of this means you can't or shouldn't try to make money with these, this is simply my perspective and opinion on *why I don't try to make money with these*.

 #### Ethereum's coming upgrades and development

 ![](assets/EthereumUpgrades.jpeg)
-<figcaption>The upgrades as tweeted by Vitalik in the Beacon Chain's birthday<br><a class="imageSource" href="https://mobile.twitter.com/VitalikButerin/status/1466411377107558402">(source twitter thread)</a></figcaption>
+<figcaption>The upgrades as tweeted by Vitalik in the Beacon Chain's birthday<br><a class="imageSource" href="https://nitter.net/VitalikButerin/status/1466411377107558402">(source twitter thread)</a></figcaption>

 An important consideration to make before investing in any of these projects is that these chains were able to capture a lot of value from Ethereum almost exclusively because Ethereum was **expensive to use**, but with rollups already live and in full force geting many applications and developers on board, Ethereum has become **cheap to use** through such rollups.
 This makes the value proposition of Alt-L1s somewhat less attractive for users and developers.